Write Here Write Now!

 The session is led by a friendly and supportive staff member from the Research Plus Team.

-• Register to join us via the Research Plus Platform.
+• Register to join us for the fortnightly Thursday sessions via the Research Plus Platform.

-Have in mind what you want to work on, and prepare any notes or references that you will need in advance of time.
-Try to make your workspace free of distractions, close your email and non-writing related applications, and put your phone on silent.
+Have in mind what you want to work on and prepare any notes or references that you will need in advance of time.
+Try to stay free of distractions, close your email and non-writing related applications, and switch your phone to silent.

-Have a place to take notes, so that if something comes to mind during Shut up and Write! that isn’t related to your writing task at hand, you can make a note and get back to it later.
+Have a place to take notes, so that if something comes to mind that isn’t related to your writing task at hand, you can make a note and get back to it later.

 Enquiries